Vietnam.vn - Nền tảng quảng bá Việt Nam

 Cặp linh vật rồng Lưỡng long triều liên là biểu tượng của đường hoa Nguyễn Huệ dịp Tết năm 2024, bị buộc tháo dỡ khi lắp ở Đà Lạt - Ảnh: M.V.

-The pair of dragon mascots, the symbol of Nguyen Hue flower street during Tet 2024, was forced to be dismantled when installed in Da Lat - Photo: MV
+The pair of dragon mascots, the Two Dragons Facing the Lotus, is the symbol of Nguyen Hue Flower Street on the occasion of Tet 2024, and was forced to be dismantled when installed in Da Lat - Photo: MV

-Many readers of Tuoi Tre newspaper responded to the incident from many different perspectives.
-Most readers said that this is a work of visual art, using environmentally friendly materials.
-Therefore, applying regulations in the form of construction works is not satisfactory, causing difficulties for tourism businesses and potentially causing waste.
+Many readers of Tuoi Tre newspaper responded to the incident from different perspectives.
+Most readers said that this is a work of art, using environmentally friendly materials.
+Therefore, applying the regulations in the form of construction works is not satisfactory, causing difficulties for tourism businesses and potentially causing waste.

 Why can't the dragon on Nguyen Hue flower street 'survive' when brought to Da Lat?